How to Navigate the Acting Industry: Essential Career Advice and Guidance for Actors

 Buddhists believe in cause and effect, and the actual word Buddha means ‘one who has become enlightened'.

 Consider keeping a mindfulness life lesson-learned journal.
 When things don't work out the way you hoped they would.
-Try not to look at them as unfavourable and instead, look at what you can learn, from those events and take those lessons, and grow.
+Try not to look at them as unfavourable; instead, look at what you can learn from those events, take those lessons, and grow.

 Pay attention to the lessons life is teaching you.
 Every experience holds within it an opportunity to further your development.